HishamKamal/idrs_solver/README.md

 # IDR(s) Solver in Python
-The Induced Dimension Reduction method (IDR(s)) is a short-recurrences Krylov method that solves the system of linear equation,
+The Induced Dimension Reduction method (IDR(s)) [1] is a short-recurrences Krylov method that solves the system of linear equation,
                                       Ax = b.
 This Python implementation is based on [2].
-The interface of the idrs function is compatible with the Krylov method implemented in Scipy.
+The interface of the idrs function is compatible with the Krylov methods implemented in Scipy.

       idrs(A, b, x0=None, tol=1e-5, s=4, maxit=None, xtype=None, M=None, callback=None)
 # Parameter